-This welding type is very similar to MIG, in that both use a consumable wire that is being constantly fed to the weld.
+This welding type is very similar to other types of welding, for example MIG welding.
+They both use a consumable wire that is being constantly fed to the weld.
 However, this is where the two begin to differ.

 In arc welding, the wire used has a flux core that immediately generates a gas shield around the weld, whereas you need an external gas supplement for MIG.

 However, unlike MIG, you don’t need to refill a gas tank if you don’t intend to use dual-shielded arc welding.

 What Can Arc Welding Be Used for?

-Flux-cored welding also creates a lot of heat, and you will want to use it where there is enough metal to withstand that much heat.
+Flux-cored welding also creates more heath then types of welding and you will want to use it where there is enough base metal to withstand that much heat.